Skip to content

 Cache Hierarchy

 Cache hierarchies are an extension of the caching concept.
-Working together, a group of cache servers can improve caching efficiency, route traffic to the optimal link, and accommodate a larger number of customers.
+Hence, working together, a group of cache servers can improve caching efficiency, route traffic to the optimal link, and accommodate a larger number of customers.
 There are two sorts of cache server hierarchy configurations that may be combined and matched.

 Peer to Peer: Cache servers check with all or some of their peers to see whether they have cached material, and if they haven’t, the cache server requests the content.